Harenoasa/cloud2024/README.md

-This person are lazy ,left nothing to say.
+This person is lazy ,left nothing to say.